groundy

 What Security Teams Should Do Now

 The LiteLLM vector is the most immediately actionable part of this incident.
 Any organization that ran LiteLLM in production should audit their version history for builds 1.82.7 and 1.82.8 and treat any credentials or API keys accessible from those environments as compromised.
 Wiz’s reporting on TeamPCP2 documents a broader PyPI campaign; this was not an isolated package compromise.
+It also fits a pattern visible across the 2026 npm attacks targeting AI coding stacks: credential theft against the build chain, then automated lateral movement through whatever the stolen keys can reach.

 The harder lesson concerns target classification.
 Most security teams would not score an AI contractor-screening platform as a critical-risk vendor.
 But any platform that combines identity verification with biometric collection is a high-value target: a successful breach yields a weaponizable training set, not just a record dump.
 The attacker value scales with the platform’s own quality controls.